deacona/stackoverflow2019/README.md

 ## Installation <a name="installation"></a>

-This project uses Python 3.7, Pandas, Scikit-learn and Jupyterlab.
-I used the Anacaconda Miniconda distribution running on Windows for my environment management but other setups should work fine if you install all the libraries found in the [requirements.txt](requirements.txt) file.
+This project requires Python 3.7, Numpy, Matplotlib, Pandas and Scikit-learn.
+I used the Anacaconda Miniconda distribution running on Windows for my environment but other setups should work fine if you install all the libraries found in the [requirements.txt](requirements.txt) file.

 Download the full dataset for 2019 from [here](https://insights.stackoverflow.com/survey) into the data sub-folder and unzip.